ulises-c/OnShape-DocuReader/notes/INSTRUCTIONS.md

 - TODO items are **never** marked as complete in TODO.md
 - Completed items are **moved** to DONE.md, not marked
 - Preserve all formatting and sub-items when moving
-- Add completion timestamp to DONE.md entries
+- Do not add timestamps to DONE.md; record completion timestamps in HISTORY.md

 ### For History Management